alikariminik/Fun-n-Games-MSP4/README.md

 -   `python3 manage.py loaddata categories`
 -   `python3 manage.py loaddata products`

-12. Create a new superuser using the following command and follow the steps in the terminal : ` python3 manage.py createsuperuser`
+12. Created a new superuser using the following command and follow the steps in the terminal : ` python3 manage.py createsuperuser`

 13. Uncomment out the Database code and delete `DATABASES` =  'default': dj_database_url.parse('your-database-url-here').
 14. In the terminal, Install Unicorn by using the following command and update requirements.txt.